113ll3/Ibmclouddocscli/idt/commands.md

 #### `ibm-cluster`
 {: #ibm-cluster}

-* Parameter optionally used to define the name of the Kubernetes cluster for a container deployment to {{site.data.keyword.Bluemix_notm}}
+* Parameter optionally used to define the name of the Kubernetes cluster for a container deployment to {{site.data.keyword.cloud_notm}}
 * Usage `ibmcloud dev deploy --ibm-cluster [cluster-name]`

 #### `host`